doritoes/ipdice.com/1_Prerequisites.md

        - https://learn.microsoft.com/en-us/devops/develop/git/install-and-set-up-git
        - You will need to re-open your command line/shell to use the git commands
 # Assumptions
 You are responsible to select an AWS region where you will build your lab.
 In my examples, I will use us-east-1 (N. Virginia).
+I use us-west-2 and eu-central-1 as additional regions.